Case of the Thorns

 The case, technically cited as Hulle v.
 Orynge 1466.
 Y.B.M.
 6 Edw.
 IV, folio 7, placitum 18., is still widely used in American law schools in introductory tort classes into the 21st century.

 Background

 The defendant owned a 1-acre farm adjoining the plaintiff's 5 acres, which were separated by a hedge of thorn bush.
 The defendant was trying to retrieve thorns from a dividing hedge which had fallen onto the Plaintiff's property.
-In retrieving the thorns the defendant had damaged some of the plaintiffs crops; specifically he "trampled and damaged" the crops.
+In retrieving the thorns the defendant had damaged some of the plaintiff's crops; specifically he "trampled and damaged" the crops.
 The issue was whether the defendant was liable for trespass.